ambernettech/chefdk-fundamentals/scene_06.md

 There is no automation that automically understands the intention defined in the recipes we create.
 To do that we will define our own automated test.

-Lets explore testing by adding a simple test to validate that the tree package is installed after converging the setup cookbook's default recipe.
+Lets explore testing by adding a simple test to validate that the tree package is installed after converging the workstation cookbook's default recipe.

 -
 43